xboot/xboot/README.md

 ```

 # Running Xboot([ShowCase](https://github.com/xboot/xboot/blob/master/documents/xboot-show-case-en-US.md))
 Each platform is not same, Please see the relevant documentation in the BSP directory, To running realview platform using some scripts in the tools, The sandbox platform just double-click the generated target file

-# Discussion Group, Many Big Brother, Please Join
+# Discussion Group, Many Big Brother, Please Join Us
-XBOOT Official QQ Group: [658250248](https://jq.qq.com/?_wv=1027&k=5BOkXYO) (2000 people)
+XBOOT Official Tencent QQ Group: [658250248](https://jq.qq.com/?_wv=1027&k=5BOkXYO) (2000 people)